TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

     is used for async functions and :class:`MagicMock` for the rest.

     A more powerful form of *spec* is *autospec*.
-If you set ``autospec=True`` then the mock will be created with a spec from the object being replaced.
+If you set ``autospec=True`` then the mock will be created with a spec kutoka the object being replaced.
     All attributes of the mock will also have the spec of the corresponding attribute of the object being replaced.
 Methods and functions being mocked will have their arguments checked and will raise a :exc:`TypeError` if they are